 Our department does not have minimal acceptable scores for standardized tests (e.g. general and subject GREs, TOEFL) and will review all applications on their total merits.
-Prospective graduate students expecting support as teaching assistants will be expected to know English well enough to perform their duties.
-We normally expect to financially support all of our admitted PhD students through graduate assistantships, for teaching or conducting research with funded faculty members, assuming satisfactory progress.
+Prospective graduate students expecting support as teaching assistants will be expected to know English sufficiently well to perform their duties.
+We normally expect to provide financial support to all of our admitted PhD students through graduate assistantships, or for teaching or conducting research with funded faculty members, assuming satisfactory progress.

 For additional information, please check our FAQ page.
 If you still have questions, please feel welcome to email or call our Director of Graduate Admissions,